Do carbs make you tired?

-Nearly half of the food a typical North American eats comes from carbohydrates.
+Nearly half of the food a typical North American eats comes from carbs.
 This includes both refined and unrefined carbohydrates.

-Unrefined carbohydrates are eaten in their natural form and include:
+Unrefined carbs are eaten in their natural form and include:

 - Whole grains

-Refined carbohydrates have been processed in some way and include:
+Refined carbs have been processed in some way and include:

 - All forms of sugar